engovadzip/pokemon_API_project/README.md

 * Get card/set by its id.
 * Cards search by its exact matching name.

 But that's not all!
-For the cards search and getting card by its id there is a bonus: opening its images in browser with the following transferring its screenshot to Allure Report.
+For the cards search and getting card by its id there is a bonus: opening its images in [Google Chrome](https://www.google.com/intl/en_us/chrome/) browser with the following transferring its screenshot to Allure Report.

 ## Tests launch